-(1) The LAFCO Executive Officer shall respond on behalf of LAFCO with or without the approval of the Commission and as such represents the Commission.

-- (2) If the Executive Officer determines that a project is a "major project" or a project of "significance" or a "controversial project", the LAFCO Executive Officer may present such a project/response to the LAFCO. - (3) Any notice for an NOP or request for response to the Executive Officer shall be copied to each Commissioner, the County Administrative Office, County Counsel, the applicant, and any affected city or district, and any other department determined applicable.
+- (1) The LAFCO Executive Officer shall respond on behalf of LAFCO with or without the approval of the Commission and as such represents the Commission. - (2) If the Executive Officer determines that a project is a "major project" or a project of "significance" or a "controversial project", the LAFCO Executive Officer may present such a project/response to the LAFCO. - (3) Any notice for an NOP or request for response to the Executive Officer shall be copied to each Commissioner.